Best Practices and Guidelines for Research Assistantships

 - Meet regularly with the student.

-- Scale the student’s contribution to an average of 12-15 hours per week, recognizing academic expectations of the student during the quarter.
+- Scale the student’s contribution and set the required hours, up to 20 hours per week, recognizing academic expectations of the student during the quarter.

 - Explain at the outset whether or not there is a prospect for coauthored research results.